 We have tested The Diamond Fullcolor Hotend with a variety of filaments including PLA, ABS, HIPS, Nylon, PC and PETG with excellent results.

-For the RADDS your will need the RADDS Extension Board and we recommend to buy 8pcs RAPS128 Stepsticks which have 1/128 microstepping for smooth and quiet printing.
+Another solution when replaceing all the electronics is the RADDS v1.5.
+The RADDS is a 32bit microcontroller and will give you extra performance, which can be necessary for any Delta 3D printer.
+For the RADDS you will need the expansion board and we recommend to buy 8pcs RAPS128 Stepsticks which have 1/128 microstepping for smooth and quiet printing.

 We recommend to add a display to the electronics.
-For the RADDS select the RADS LCD Display.
+For the DUETWIFI select the PanelDUE, for the RUMBA or RAMPS select the Full graphic LCD Display and for the RADDS select the RADS LCD Display.

 Firmware and hardware upgrades